Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Methodology: Reusing the Resource

 \subsection{Prescription for reusing resource state with weak measurements}

-In this paper, we consider a shift in ``paradigm" for teleportation protocols, from ones which strive to maximize the fidelity, to those whose objective is to \emph{reuse the resource state for maximal number of rounds}, while ensuring the fidelity at each round to be nonclassical \cite{massar}, i.e., $f > 2/3$.
+In this paper, we consider a shift in ``paradigm" for teleportation protocols, from ones which strive to maximize the fidelity, to those whose objective is to \emph{reattempt teleportation for maximal number of rounds}, while ensuring the fidelity at each round to be nonclassical \cite{massar}, i.e., $f > 2/3$.
 We demonstrate that Alice can achieve this by shifting from the projective measurement strategy to one that employs weak (unsharp) measurements \cite{unsharp}.
 Such measurements can be described by a set of POVMs, $\{\mathcal{M}_i\}$, such that

 After the weak joint measurement by A, the measurement results are classically communicated to B, who now has two choices (see Fig. \ref{fig:protocol}): \begin{enumerate} \item $B$ can complete the teleportation process by applying appropriate unitary operators depending on the measurement outcome.